Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/01-widgets/02-wishlist/actions.md

 ## jet-cw/wishlist/render/get-content/{$widget_type}

-Спрацьовує в момент оновлення списку бажаного. Призначений для рендеру контенту віджета пов'язаного зі списком бажаного, обробка якого не передбачено логікою плагіну.
+Fires when the wishlist list is updated.
+It is designed for rendering content of the widget related to the wishlist, the processing of which is not covered by the plugin's logic.

 **Args:**

-- `$widget_setting` - array - список налаштувань віджета
+- `$widget_setting` - array - list of widget settings
-- `$product_id` - string|int - ID продукту
+- `$product_id` - string|int - product ID

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/wishlist/class-jet-cw-wishlist-render.php">